grafana/k6-learn/Modules/k6 results output options.md

 ### Saving k6 results as a JSON

-To output k6 results to a JSON file, use this command when running the test:
+To output k6 results to a JSON file, run the test with this command:

 ```plain
 k6 run test.js -o json=results.json